-MUSIC TECHNOLOGY II: FOUNDATIONS OF MIDI SEQUENCING (852) 0.5 Credit Level: CP I
+MUSIC TECHNOLOGY II: FOUNDATIONS OF MIDI SEQUENCING (852)

-With a rack of virtual instruments, effects, mixers, a comprehensive sequencer, extensive groove control for fine-tuning the "feel" of a piece of music, and a patching system that emulates real-world hardware setups, Reason provides nearly complete production environment for producers and engineers.
+With a rack of virtual instruments, effects, mixers, a comprehensive sequencer, extensive groove control for fine-tuning the "feel" of a piece of music, and a patching system that emulates real-world hardware setups, Reason provides a nearly complete production environment for producers and engineers.
 Producing music with Reason provides students a broad overview of this versatile software's capabilities, and the techniques they need to learn to operate it effectively.
 The course covers sampling, sound design, and sequencing basics, and guides students from the fundamentals of mixing and mastering to more advanced problem-solving techniques that will improve overall productions.
 Students learn to create their own unique sounds, and because the program's parts closely parallel much of the setups used by today's top producers, students also learn portable skills that they can transfer to several different software and hardware setups.

-Grades: 9, 10, 11, 12 Prerequisites: Piano/Electric Guitar (825) and a grade of 80 or above in Music Technology I (827).
+Prerequisites: Piano/Electric Guitar (825) and a grade of 80 or above in Music Technology I (827).

-MUSIC THEORY I A (863) Level: HON
+MUSIC THEORY I A (863)